 The Project Management track develops the project management and consultancy skills to implement ideas in practice, encouraging all employees to participate in change.
 On the Information Systems track, you’ll learn more about designing and managing the computer-based systems on which most organisations depend upon in the digital economy.

-On this three-year Study Abroad degree, you will spend your second year at a partner university in North America or Asia.
+On this four-year Study Abroad degree, you will spend your third year at a partner university in North America or Asia.

 A Level AAB

 GCSE Mathematics grade B, English Language grade C

 IELTS 6.5 overall with at least 5.5 in each component.
 For other English language qualifications we accept, please see our English language requirements webpages.

 International Baccalaureate 35 points overall with 16 points from the best 3 Higher Level subjects

 BTEC Distinction, Distinction, Distinction

 Access to HE Diploma 30 Level 3 credits at Distinction and 15 Level 3 credits at Merit

 We welcome applications from students with a range of alternative UK and international qualifications, including combinations of qualification.
 Further guidance on admission to the University, including other qualifications that we accept, frequently asked questions and information on applying, can be found on our general admissions webpages.